 Class action lawsuits — When a large number of workers have been harmed in a similar way by an illegal employer practice, a class action lawsuit may allow them to combine their forces to get justice.
 One plaintiff is usually enough to commence a class action that is potentially to the benefit of all workers who are victims of the same scheme.

 Our NYC employment attorneys at Joseph & Kirschenbaum LLP have been assisting workers for nearly 18 years.
 From high-level managers and executives to cleaning and hospitality workers, our practice protects and achieves justice for all types of employees in all industries.
 If you believe you have suffered discrimination on the job, been denied wages, were victimized by a hostile work environment or are concerned about other illegal conduct undertaken by your current or former employer, our team of New York City employment lawyers may be able to assist.
-Contact us today toll free at 1.866.348.7394 or online to schedule a free intake evaluation.
+Contact us today at (212) 688-5640 or online to schedule a free intake evaluation.
 Se habla espanol.

 - Wage & Hour Claims